 Lawyers would eventually achieve a compromise.
 They challenged legislative limits on what they could charge their clients, winning the right to bill and collect whatever the market would bear.
 These compensation developments led to contingency fees and other alternative fee arrangements.

-Why compensation shapes your future success
+Why attorney compensation models help shape your future success

 It’s an important question.